AsGex/asGex/grmar.md

 * **GPU/UEFI Specifics:** The `gpuDirective` and `uefiDirective` are placeholders.
 Their specific syntax and semantics would need to be defined based on the targeted GPU/UEFI environments.
 * **Error Handling:** The grammar doesn't explicitly address error handling or recovery during parsing.

-This improved grammar provides a more robust foundation for an advanced assembly language with a focus on performance and safety.
-It incorporates features necessary for achieving zero-overhead abstractions and enabling powerful compile-time metaprogramming.
 ```